Transitioning Sea Farms to Clean Battery Power

 TBY will source required equipment for beta-prototype configurations to battery-power relevant equipment, including tumblers, sorters, winches, and small cranes, based on identified needs and solutions identified in Tasks 1-3.
 Leveraging HRE’s designs, TBY will construct and configure the systems for testing in real-world applications on sea farms.
 TBY will collect feedback on the performance of the prototypes to determine the success of the project and address any identified issues.

-Task 5: Cost-benefit analysis (Apr '24 to Jun '24)
+Task 5: Cost-benefit analysis (April 2024 to June 2024)

-This task will critically evaluate estimated purchase prices from suppliers and shipping costs to determine upfront costs of battery/charger configurations at specific power levels and how these costs compare to ICE generators.
+This task will critically evaluate estimated purchase prices from suppliers and shipping costs to determine the upfront costs of battery/charger configurations at specific power levels and how these costs compare to ICE generators.
 Lifecycle financial analysis will include costs of electricity, maintenance and battery transport for the beta-prototype configurations and costs of fuel, maintenance, and fuel transport and storage for the ICE generators.
-Refinements of these estimates, combined with other cost considerations, will determine the feasibility of replacing ICE generators with beta-prototype configurations of cleaner, battery power.
+Refinements of these estimates, combined with other cost considerations, will determine the feasibility of replacing ICE generators with beta-prototype configurations of cleaner battery power.
 This work will be completed by PI Planson with assistance from HRE and Atlantic Corporation.

-Task 6: Deploy and test portable battery-powered systems on sea farms (Apr '24 to Sep '24)
+Task 6: Deploy and test portable battery-powered systems on sea farms (April 2024 to September 2024)

 Utilizing TBY’s extensive network of sea farmers, new prototypes will be deployed and tested in real-life situations on sea farms.
 Data and feedback from sea farms will be gathered by TBY to address any final performance issues.

-Task 7: Outreach and presentation of results (Oct '24 to Feb '25)
+Task 7: Outreach and presentation of results (October 2024 to February 2025)

 The results of this project will be summarized and reported to the committee.
 The report or synthesized data will be shared widely and made available to stakeholders across the aquaculture industry.
-Specific outreach efforts are outlined below in section d. and in the previous Outreach to Farmers section.
+Specific outreach efforts are outlined below in Section d. and in the previous Outreach to Farmers section.

 c.
-Data Collection:
+Data Collection

 Data will be collected by the project leader and by sea farmers testing equipment, at various stages of the project.
 This will be done in a systematic way to capture all crucial data needed to develop strong prototypes and demonstrate the results of the project to all across the aquaculture industry.
 Data to be collected includes: